subinpoudel/Earth-Economy-Modeling-of-SriLanka/README.md

 ![lulc_esa_seals7_ssp5_rcp85_luh2-message_bau_2040](https://github.com/subinpoudel/Earth-Economy-Modeling-of-SriLanka/assets/141669397/36f0a770-7680-46b3-86a5-dbd98d9f4cec)

 ## Adding a new "policy" layer
 Making it consistent with other friends in the group, I implemented the policy that any protected area can be converted to any land use type.
 To implement this policy, I change the "strict_pa" coefficients under the default_global_coefficients.csv from 0 to 1.
-The change observed under different scenarios defined earlier under new policy layer is shown below.
+Then I run the code under new coefficients again.
+The change observed under different scenarios defined earlier under the new policy layer is shown below.